Carson Kelly Player Props: Diamondbacks vs. Phillies

 - Kelly hit .211 with 18 doubles, seven home runs and 29 walks.

-- He homered in seven games a year ago (out of 97 opportunities, 7.2%), going deep in 2% of his plate appearances.
+- He hit a long ball in 7.2% of his games last year (seven of 97), and 2% of his trips to the dish.

-- In 22.7% of his 97 games a year ago, Kelly drove in a run (22 times).
-He also had eight games with multiple RBIs (8.2%), and three or more RBIs in four games.
+- In 22 of 97 games last season (22.7%), Kelly picked up an RBI, and eight of those games (8.2%) included more than one RBI.
+He had three or more RBIs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.